Emperor Jianwen of Jin: Early life

 Sima Yu was born in 320, as the youngest son of Emperor Yuan, by his favorite concubine Consort Zheng Achun (鄭阿春).
-As Emperor Yuan's wife Yu Mengmu (虞孟母) had died years earlier (in 312), and the mother of his oldest son Sima Shao the Crown Prince (later Emperor Ming), Lady Xun, had been forced to leave the palace due to Princess Yu's jealousy while she was still alive, Consort Zheng was effectively the mistress of the palace, although she never carried the title of empress.
+As Emperor Yuan's wife Yu Mengmu (虞孟母) had died years earlier (Note: Lady Yu died in 312.), and the mother of his oldest son Sima Shao the Crown Prince (later Emperor Ming), Lady Xun, had been forced to leave the palace due to Princess Yu's jealousy while she was still alive, Consort Zheng was effectively the mistress of the palace, although she never carried the title of empress.
 On 14 March 322, Emperor Yuan created him the Prince of Langya—the same title that Emperor Yuan had earlier, which was therefore considered a special honor.

 In January 323, Emperor Yuan died; in October 325, Yu's half-brother Emperor Ming also died.
-In 326, Consort Zheng died, and because, as Prince of Langya, Sima Yu was not permitted by law to mourn his mother, he, at age six, requested another title by which he could.
-His nephew Emperor Cheng (Emperor Ming's son), himself then a young child, permitted it, and created him the Prince of Kuaiji.
+In 326, Consort Zheng died.
+As Prince of Langya, Sima Yu was not permitted by law to mourn his mother.
+Thus, he, at age six, requested another title by which he could.
+His nephew Emperor Cheng (Note: Emperor Ming's elder son), himself then a young child, permitted it, and created him the Prince of Kuaiji.
 As he grew in age, he was given a progression of higher and higher posts, although without actual power.
+Yu was about 22 years old when Emperor Cheng died in July 342; Emperor Cheng's younger brother Sima Yue became the next emperor of the Eastern Jin.